 Marcus describes his rehabilitation process as long and painful.
 Yet even after enduring 42 surgeries within four years, Marcus still returned to service for an additional four years.

 Now medically retired, Marcus has become quite the athlete.
 He plays sitting volleyball, wheelchair basketball, and recently hand cycled in the Army Ten-Miler.
 His favorite activity is spending time with his wife Briarly, an Air Force Veteran, and their ten children.
-However, Marcus cannot spend as much quality time with his family as he would like, since their current home is two levels and Marcus cannot use his wheelchair due to the constricting layout.
-Since Marcus prefers to take off his prosthetic while at home, he often relies on crutches to get around or wears his prosthetic even if it’s uncomfortable.
-This makes caring for his youngest son difficult.
-Showering is also problematic for Marcus.
-He requires assistance getting into the bathtub because of hazards and barriers.
-A single-level Homes For Our Troops home with an open floorplan and accessible bathrooms will eliminate these challenges for Marcus.
+In his previous home, Marcus could not spend as much quality time with his family as he would like, since the home was two levels and Marcus could not use his wheelchair due to the constricting layout.
+Since Marcus prefers to take off his prosthetic while at home, he often relied on crutches to get around or wore his prosthetic even if it was uncomfortable.
+This made caring for his youngest son difficult.
+Showering was also problematic for Marcus.
+He required assistance getting into the bathtub because of hazards and barriers.
+A single-level Homes For Our Troops home with an open floorplan and accessible bathrooms mitigates these challenges for Marcus.
 “Having an adapted home and getting my freedom back is another step in recovery,” he says.

-The new home will give Marcus the foundation to achieve his future plans and goals.
-An avid gardener, Marcus is looking forward to having a yard of his own to “put down roots”.
-He has 26 potted fruit trees he is looking forward to planting in the ground of his own yard.
-Marcus also says the new home will give him the time and financial stability to pursue his dream of opening up a nonprofit helping children with physical limitations.
+The new home gives Marcus the foundation to achieve his future plans and goals.
+An avid gardener, Marcus is excited to have a yard of his own to “put down roots”.
+He has 26 potted fruit trees he plans to plant in the ground of his own yard.
+Marcus also says the new home gives him the time and financial stability to pursue his dream of opening up a nonprofit helping children with physical limitations.

 Originally from Arkansas, Marcus and his family are choosing to build their HFOT home in Southern California where they currently live.
 They have many close friends nearby and find the area to be Veteran-friendly.

 Marcus says he is grateful to HFOT’s donors and supporters for their generosity and kindness.
 “Thank you for the security and stability you have provided.
-Through your donations, you will give me back time.
+Through your donations, you have given me back time.
 I will use this time to heal and to nurture relationships, to share my story and encourage those like me,” he says.